tap349/tap349.github.io/_posts/2017-11-24-dry-rb-dry-validation.md

 ## `value` method vs. block

-a predicate can be specified as (both ways are equivalent):
+a predicate can be specified in 2 ways (both ways are equivalent):

-- an argument (atom or hash) of `value` method
+- as an argument (atom or hash) of `value` method

   ```ruby
   required(:foo).value(:int?)
   ```

-- a method call inside block passed to `required` method
+- as a method call inside block passed to `required` method

   ```ruby
   required(:foo) { int? }